A vulnerability has become the new mantra of self-development.

 If he or, more rarely, she is the leader of the relationship, too much vulnerability on the leader side will result in a decrease of admiration and respect.

 Don’t get angry at me for saying it.
 Don’t hate the players.
 And actually, don’t hate the game either.
 That’s just the way it is.
 That’s just the way we’re wired.

-Vulnerability in the sense of “showing up” and “risking embarrassment” is a worthwhile pursuit and a life changer.
+Vulnerability in the sense of “showing up” and “risking embarrassment” is a worthwhile pursuit and it will empower you.